mialkin/docs/software design/dependency inversion/dependency inversion.md

 200
 ```

-## Diagram that demonstrates dependencies of the above code
+Diagram that demonstrates dependencies of the above code:

 <img src="dependency inversion no.svg">